-They are safe, and the lip filling procedure is also safe, there is a low risk of complications or side effects.
-If you are not satisfied with your appearance, your healthcare provider may inject you with an enzyme (hyaluronidase) to dissolve the lip filler.
-The best and most commonly recommended lip fillers are hyaluronic acid fillers, including Juvederm and Restylane.
-These fillers produce consistent and predictable results, have a very low risk of side effects, and have no downtime after treatment.
+Are lip fillers safe?
+The answer is yes, they are safe and the lip filling procedure is also safe, with a low risk of complications or side effects.
+If you are not satisfied with the results, your healthcare provider may inject you with an enzyme (hyaluronidase) to dissolve the lip filler.
+The best and most commonly recommended lip fillers are hyaluronic acid fillers, such as Juvederm and Restylane.
+These fillers produce consistent and predictable results, have a very low risk of side effects, and require no downtime after treatment.

 Plus, if you don't like the results, hyaluronic acid-based fillers are easy to reverse.One risk is that fillers purchased online may contain a variety of non-sterile substances, such as hair gel.
 When injected, these substances can cause allergic reactions, infections, and the death of skin cells.
 Another risk is that an improper injection technique can cause not only swelling and lumps, but also more serious side effects, such as skin cell death and embolism leading to blindness.The FDA has issued an official warning urging consumers to never buy dermal fillers on the Internet.
 They can be false, contaminated, or harmful.